Kyo (musician): Vocal abilities

-With a tenor voice spanning just below five octaves, Kyo's vocals are considered a pivotal aspect of Dir En Grey's music.
+With a tenor voice spanning just over five octaves, Kyo's vocals are considered a pivotal aspect of Dir En Grey's music.
 He has gained wide recognition for his large range and versatility, being able to "howl, croon, emote cleanly, scream, shriek, growl, bellow, and make nearly inhuman sounds."
 Loudwire wrote "Sporting incredibly low death metal gutturals, Kyo can also turn a complete 180 as one of metal's highest shriekers."
 Dane Prokofiev of PopMatters said that his "natural ease at and inclination towards striking such a stark contrast between the two opposite ends of the human vocal spectrum can be obtained as only a kind of pre-birth winning lottery ticket—you know, that much coveted prize we call 'talent'."

 AllMusic's Thom Jurek has compared him favorably to experimental and avant-garde vocalists Mike Patton and Diamanda Galás.
 Kyo's own bandmate Die said "he's like a guitar or an effect.
 Kyo is an instrument.
 That inspires me.
 That allows me to grow as a guitarist as well."